- Safer Communities Plan

 The Rochdale Safer Communities Partnership is a statutory partnership established in October 2000.

 Its purpose is to tackle crime and disorder on a multi-agency basis across the borough of Rochdale.
 Outside the borough, the partnership is actively represented on a wide range of Greater Manchester and regional partnerships and groups with a crime, disorder, drugs and alcohol agenda.
-Membership of such groups enables the partnership to contribute to jointly developed initiatives with neighbouring partnerships and to take advantage of opportunities to learn from and adopt best practice of leaders in particular areas of work.
+Membership of such groups enables the partnership to contribute to jointly developed initiatives with neighbouring partnerships and to take advantage of opportunities to learn from and adopt the best practices of leaders in particular areas of work.

 The partnership comprises representatives from the 6 ‘responsible authorities’, these are: